If you feel unsafe for any reason, please call 911 or your local emergency number.

 “Trust your truth.”

-That the system inside is steady enough to perceive accurately.
+That the inner state is calm enough to perceive accurately.

 Often, it isn’t.

-And when millions of people trust activated reactions at the same time, fragmentation follows.
+And when millions of people trust stress reactions at the same time, division increases.

 Not because people are foolish.